 I worked regular shifts in the cafe for some time, which I enjoyed in the extreme.
 I also got to

-As Seattle’s Belltown neighborhood begins to be revitalized, Speakeasy’s backroom
+As Seattle's Belltown neighborhood begins to be revitalized, Speakeasy's backroom theater is one of

-I’ve been a bass player in a few Seattle bands over the years, and back in the day I used to
+I've been a bass player in a few Seattle bands over the years, and back in the day I used to have

 Press: Cyberspace, Real Life Merge For A Day — Internet Users View Images From 500 Sites Around Globe

-In 1996, it wasn’t hard to dub your event ‘the largest collaborative Internet event
+In 1996, it wasn't hard to dub your event 'the largest collaborative Internet event ever,' but even

-Speakeasy’s backroom theater was host to not only live performances, but to a wide variety
+Speakeasy's backroom theater was host to not only live performances, but to a wide variety of